mredenti/Kokkos/docs/tutorials/installation/index.md

     To avoid having to export this environment variable every time you open a new shell, you might want to add this line to your `~/.bashrc` file

+We can now turn to our first exercise [Tutorial 01: Vector Addition](./tutorials/vectorAdd/index.md)

 ???+ info
     You may consult the documentation to learn about:
         [Building Kokkos as an intalled package](https://kokkos.github.io/kokkos-core-wiki/building.html)